KhairilAzizie/Lanes-Detection-for-Self-Driving-Car-/README.md

 - │   ├── input.mp4
 - 1 directories, 2 files

 one video example provided are the examples of dataset from.
+Since our project does not omit any output video, there is no video output that will be produced in our directory files.

 ## D.  IMPLEMENTATION,RESULT